 Family Dispute Resolution may help you to establish effective communication with your former partner and others involved;

-It may help you and your former partner to separate your emotions from the issues in hand and agree on a resolution that suits both of you.
+It may help you and your former partner to separate your emotions from the issues at hand and agree on a resolution that suits both of you.

 3. When can you go to Family Dispute Resolution?

-Generally, you can avail Family Dispute Resolution to resolve the following issues;
+Generally, you can avail of Family Dispute Resolution to resolve the following issues;

 Apart from the parents, if you are a grandparent or an important adult in the lives of children, you can also use FDR to reach an agreement about the above-mentioned issues.